SMCodeX7/Heart-Disease-Classification/README.md

 The repository was developed as an undergraduate machine-learning portfolio project.
 It demonstrates a complete workflow from raw data inspection to saving and reloading a reusable scikit-learn pipeline.

-The project is intended for education and portfolio demonstration only.
+This project is intended for education and portfolio demonstration only.
 It is not intended for clinical diagnosis or medical decision-making.

 ## Problem Statement